CS-433/Road_Segmentation/README.md

 The goal of the project is to segment roads in  satellite/aerial images acquired from GoogleMaps.
 The training dataset consists in 100 RGB images of size 400x400x3 and their corresponding groundtruth in black and white .
-To detect roads, Different classifiers are created in this project and their efficiency compared.
+To detect roads, three classifiers are created in this project and their efficiency compared.
 In this project, patches of size 16x16 are classified: if a road is detected in the patch the classififer ouputs 1 and if not it ouputs 0.
 An example of an aerial image used for training and its mask is shown below: